Climate change impacts on trees reproduction and forecasts of forest recruitment change

 Project Goals

-This work will transform our understanding of mechanisms governing tree reproduction and deliver tools for predicting forest reproduction trajectories under climate change.
+This work will transform our understanding of the mechanisms governing tree reproduction and deliver tools for predicting forest reproduction trajectories under climate change.
+The main outcomes will be:

 1. The first experimental description of how masting emerges at a proximal level.

-2. Insights into how this is conserved among species.
+2. An understanding of how this is conserved among species.

 3. The first explicit test of how variation in masting patterns matters for forest regeneration trajectories.